zihzhan/microsoft-graph-docs/api-reference/beta/api/reports_getoverallprintusagesummary.md

 |`topListsSize`|`Edm.Int`|Yes|The number of entities to include the "top user" and "top printers" lists.
 Maximum 10.|

 ## Response
-If successful, this method returns `200, OK` response code and collection of [overallPrintUsageSummary](../resources/overallPrintUsageSummary.md) objects in the response body.
+If successful, this method returns `200, OK` response code and an [overallPrintUsageSummary](../resources/overallprintusagesummary.md) object in the response body.

 ## Example
 The following is an example of how to call this API.